-If you have integrated mabl into your CI/CD pipeline, you should give snapshots a try.
-We also recommend that you don't use a snapshot for the first environment within your deployment pipeline and instead snapshot all downstream environments.
-In this setup, your master branch in mabl will be running against your first environment and you can easily update your master without worrying about updating snapshot versions or affecting downstream environments.
+If you want to give snapshots a try, we recommend against using a snapshot for the first environment within your deployment pipeline and instead snapshotting downstream environments.
+In this setup, your master branch in mabl will be running against your first environment and you can update your master without worrying about updating snapshot versions or affecting downstream environments.
 Then, when the code gets deployed to a downstream environment you can update the respective snapshot off of master.

-The above chart illustrates the following example scenario.
-Developer has made changes to the user registration flow in the app under test on a code branch
+- A developer has made changes to the user registration flow in their app on a code branch called "user_registration_update."

-You can create a snapshot today by using the mabl CLI (v0.3.4-beta or higher) and the
+You can create or update a snapshot by using the mabl CLI and the

 mabl deployments create command with the

 You can see all tests and flows that were snapshotted by going to Tests > Branches.
-The snapshots are displayed within the list of branches and indicated with status "snapshot".
-Snapshot names are automatically generated based on the environment ID they are created for and the word
+Snapshots are displayed within the list of branches and indicated with status "snapshot".
+Snapshot names are automatically generated based on the environment ID they are created for.

 Once a snapshot has been created for an environment, mabl will run the respective snapshot version of the tests and flows.
 Thus, when you run plans on schedule, manually, or via the API, mabl will use the snapshot version by default.
 You can see this being indicated with the branch icon in the plan and test run results as shown below.